Best Pirate Games 2025

 Throughout the campaign, you’ll have an opportunity to unlock new ships, historical captains from the Golden Age of Piracy, and new abilities such as summoning a mighty Kraken to fight on your side.

-One Piece: Pirate Warriors 4 is an extravagant 3D pirate combat game inspired by the Dynasty Warriors franchise and based on Eichiro Oda’s hit manga series.
+One Piece: Pirate Warriors 4 is an opulent 3D pirate combat game inspired by the Dynasty Warriors franchise and based on Eichiro Oda’s renowned manga series.

 Serving as the fourth installment in the Pirate Warriors spin-offs, it tells an original story based on the Wano arc from the One Piece anime but modifies certain plot elements.